Dead-Letter Queue

 When configuring error handling for your event processors, you might want to consider a Dead-Letter Queue to park events that you were unable to handle.

 Instead of either logging the error and continuing, or infinitely retrying the current event, a Dead-Letter Queue will park the event in the queue so you can decide to try and handle it again later.
-In addition, it will prevent handling of later events in the same sequence until the failed event is successfully processed.
+In addition, it will prevent handling of later events in the same sequence until the failed event is successfully processed, preserving correct event ordering.

-AxonIQ Console provides insight into the Dead-Letter Queue and tools for its management.
+Axoniq Platform provides insight into the Dead-Letter Queue and tools for its management.
 It’s straightforward to see the dead letters in the queue and decide to retry them or remove them from the queue.
-You can find more information on the Dead-Letter Queue page of AxonIQ Console.
+You can find more information on the Dead-Letter Queue page of Axoniq Platform.

 Event ordering

 Axon Framework’s event processors maintain the ordering of events within the same sequence, even when you configure parallel processing.
-A perfect example when this is a requirement is the need to handle events of the same aggregate in their publishing order.
-Simply dead lettering one failed event would cause later events in the sequence to be applied to inconsistent state.
+A typical example is handling events for the same entity in publishing order: if one event fails, applying subsequent events to that entity would produce inconsistent state.

-So it’s important that a dead-letter queue for events enqueues an event and any following events in the sequence.
-To that end, the supported dead-letter queue is a so-called SequencedDeadLetterQueue.
+Therefore, a Dead-Letter Queue must enqueue both the failed event and all subsequent events in the same sequence.
+To that end, the supported dead-letter queue is a SequencedDeadLetterQueue.

 Implementations